Antoine1608/PR-LL-P1-PandasAI/README.md

 # PR-LL-P1-PandasAI
-Some code to chat with own database - PandasAI
+Some code to chat with own database - PandasAI, OpenAI, csv